nataliatesarova/quiz/README.md

 * JS: No errors were found when passing through the JSHint code analysis tool at the final check.

 ### Accessibility
 * Adobe Color was used to test contrast for accessibility.

 ![adobe colour contrast test](assets/images/adobe1.png)
 ![adobe colour contrast test](assets/images/adobe2.png)
 * Lighthouse in the Chrome Developer Tools was used to test website performance, accessibility, and adherance to best practices and search engine optimization (SEO) advice.

 ![lighthouse](assets/images/lighthouse.png)

 ### Bugs
 * HTML Validator detected the error of double writing the word 'type' in the code for the start button.
 This was solved by deleting the word.
-* Game over was not displaying on smaller devices which was fixed by adding margin-top in media queries.
+* Game over was not displaying on smaller devices which was fixed by adding 'margin-top' in media queries.

 ### Manual testing
 Logo and text